-Liopleurodon Ferox, commonly known as Liopleurodon, was a pliosaur, a vast genus of predatory aquatic reptiles with shortened necks, tear-shaped trunks, and huge skulls.
-A sizable voracious sea reptile that lived 150–160 million years ago in the middle to late Jurassic Era.
+Liopleurodon Ferox, commonly known as Liopleurodon, was a pliosaur, a vast genus of predatory aquatic reptile with short neck, tear-shaped trunk, and huge skull.
+A sizable voracious sea reptile that lived 150–160 million years ago in the middle to late Jurassic period.
 They were enormous apex predators that prowled throughout Western Europe, consuming numerous species.
 A tooth, the first piece of evidence, was discovered in France in 1873.

 Appearance

-Liopleurodon is noteworthy because it contains a number of fossils of varying quality that span in size between 16 – 45 ft.
+Liopleurodon is noteworthy because it contains a number of fossils of varying quality that span in size between 16 – 45 ft (5 to 13 metres).
 This has caused many experts to debate whether these specimens should be placed into the other species.
 The animal had a formidable bite thanks to its large head and jaws, which accounted for 1/5 of its total diameter.
 This theory is even further supported by the 7-inch teeth that are deeply embedded within its jaw.

 Liopleurodon has the classic pliosaur limb configuration, which, while less effective than an ichthyic architecture, nonetheless allows for great acceleration.
 The configuration of the nostrils makes them highly intriguing since it indicates a directed perception of a smell.
 This would allow Liopleurodon to locate its target while still being considerably out of the visual line of sight, possibly even by sensing the blood of recently killed animals like modern-day sharks might.